-Overview of the Senior Community Service Employment Program
+Overview of the Senior Community Service Employment Program (SCSEP)

 This State Plan focuses on Title V of the Older Americans Act, which is the Senior Community Service Employment Program (SCSEP).
-The Plan is written in accordance with U.S. DOL Training and Employment State Plan Guidance Attachment, which is dated December 23, 2015.
-Modifications have been made to the State Plan in accordance with TEGL 11-17, dated March 19, 2018.
+The Plan is written in accordance with the U.S. Department of Labor (DOL) Training and Employment State Plan Guidance Attachment, which is dated December 31, 2019.

 The State Plan's purpose is to describe the statewide provision of authorized activities for eligible individuals under SCSEP.
-In applicable sections, the Plan describes current operations and longer term strategies to be implemented over the next four years.
+In applicable sections, the Plan describes current operations and longer-term strategies to be implemented over the next four years.
 The goal is to continuously improve the services offered to the Program's targeted population.
 The Plan is a living document that will be adjusted over the years to guide the ongoing operations and strategies of SCSEP in Delaware.

 SCSEP creates subsidized work experience opportunities and provides job skills training and supportive services for Delaware's older workers.
-Department of Labor, Employment and Training Administration (DOLETA) distributes SCSEP funds to national and state grantees, the national SCSEP grantees operate across multiple state jurisdictions and receive 78% of SCSEP funds.
-Delaware Division of Services for Adults with Physical Disabilities is the only Grantee in the State of Delaware with no national SCSEP grantees.
+U.S. Department of Labor, Employment and Training Administration (DOLETA) distributes SCSEP funds to national and state grantees, the national SCSEP grantees operate across multiple state jurisdictions.
+Delaware Division of Services for Adults with Physical Disabilities (DSAAPD), as Delaware's State Unit on Aging, is the only Grantee in the State of Delaware with no national SCSEP grantees.